fly-lang/fly/llvm/docs/DeveloperPolicy.rst

    approved by the LLVM community - this ultimately mediates the resolution of the "should" concerns above.

-That said, the project need not have any code to get started, and need not have an established community at all!
+That said, the project need not have any code to getValue started, and need not have an established community at all!
 Furthermore, incubating projects may pass through transient states that violate the "Should" guidelines above, or would otherwise make them unsuitable for direct inclusion in the monorepo (e.g.